prakashprathap/ML-PROJECTS/USED BIKE PRICE PREDICTION/README.md

 ### Description:

-Cost of Living in cities is predicted using regression analysis.
+Used bike price  is predicted using regression analysis.
 Dataset is taken from Kaggle.